-1.1 Introduction
+1.1.
+Introduction

-Lancaster City Council has to provide a policy on how we allocate residential accommodation from our own stock and from Private Registered Providers of Social Housing (PRPSH) whom we work in partnership with.
+- 1.1.1.
+Lancaster City Council must provide a policy on how we allocate residential accommodation from our own stock and from Private Registered Providers of Social Housing (PRPSH) whom we work in partnership with. - 1.1.2.
 This document sets out the Lancaster City Council's Allocation Policy.
-Lancaster City Council operates a district wide Choice Based Lettings Scheme which is called Ideal Choice Homes.
-Ideal Choice Homes is the main route into accessing social housing in the Lancaster district.

-This Allocation Policy has taken into account relevant legislation laid down by UK Parliament, statutory guidance published by the UK Government, regulatory guidance issued by Homes and Communities Agency, judgments made in the English Court and decisions made by the Local Government Ombudsman.
-Statute consulted includes:

-- Housing Act 1996, Part 6 - Allocation of Accommodation: Guidance for Local Housing Authorities in England (2012) - Providing social housing for local people: Statutory guidance on social housing allocations for local authorities in England (2013) - Right to Move: Statutory guidance on social housing allocations for local authorities in England (2015) - Allocation of Housing (Procedure) Regulations 1997 - Allocation of Housing and Homelessness (Review Procedures) Regulations 1999 - Allocation of Housing (England) Regulations 2002 - The Immigration (European Economic Area) Regulations 2006 - Allocation of Housing and Homelessness (Eligibility) (England) Regulations 2006 - Allocation of Housing and Homelessness (Miscellaneous Provisions) (England) Regulations 2006 - Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012 - Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012 - Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015 - Homelessness Reduction Act 2017 (Not yet in force)
+Lancaster City Council operates a district wide choice-based lettings scheme which is called Ideal Choice Homes.
+Ideal Choice Homes is the main route into accessing social housing in the Lancaster district. - 1.1.3.
+This Allocation Policy has considered relevant legislation laid down by UK Parliament, statutory guidance published by the UK Government, regulatory guidance issued by Homes and Communities Agency, judgments made in the English Court and decisions made by the Local Government Ombudsman.
+Statute consulted includes: - Housing Act (1996, Part 6) - Allocation of Accommodation: Guidance for Local Housing Authorities in England (2012) - Providing social housing for local people: Statutory guidance on social housing allocations for local authorities in England (2013) - Right to Move: Statutory guidance on social housing allocations for local authorities in England (2015) - Allocation of Housing (Procedure) Regulations (1997) - Allocation of Housing and Homelessness (Review Procedures) Regulations (1999) - Allocation of Housing (England) Regulations (2002) - The Immigration (European Economic Area) Regulations (2006) - Allocation of Housing and Homelessness (Eligibility) (England) Regulations (2006) - Allocation of Housing and Homelessness (Miscellaneous Provisions) (England) Regulations (2006) - Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations (2012) - Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations (2012) - Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations (2015) - Homelessness Reduction Act (2017) - Improving Access to Social Housing for Victims of Domestic Abuse in Refuges or Other Types of Temporary Accommodation (2018) - Improving Access to Social Housing for Members of the Armed Forces (2020) - 1.1.4.
 A summary version of this policy is available on request.
 This policy will be reviewed on an annual basis by the Housing Allocation Review Steering Group to monitor its effectiveness.

-1.2 Aims and Objectives
+1.2.
+Aims and Objectives

-- To promote balanced and sustainable communities - To meet the legal requirements for the allocation of social housing - To make the best use of social housing stock in the district - To tackle under-occupancy in social housing - To improve the availability of accommodation for applicants with a local connection to move-on from supported housing schemes in the district - To reduce and prevent homelessness in the district - To provide a Choice Based Lettings scheme that allows choice, is accessible to all and is fair, trans parent and accountable.
+- To promote balanced and sustainable communities - To meet the legal requirements for the allocation of social housing - To make the best use of social housing stock in the district - To tackle under-occupancy in social housing - To improve the availability of accommodation for applicants with a local connection to move on from supported housing schemes in the district

+- To reduce and prevent homelessness in the district - To provide a Choice Based Lettings scheme that allows choice, is accessible to all and is fair, transparent and accountable.

-1.3 Equal Opportunities
+1.3.
+Equal Opportunities